 1.49 Strict liability does not require the offender to have any particular state of mind.
 The actus reus is proof enough for strict liability.
-However there is a defence of due diligence, so if it has been shown that the actus reus has been committed by the accused, the accused may respond by pleading that they took all reasonable care in preventing the commission of the offence.
-Strict liability is not applicable to any common law homicide crimes.
-A number of the offences under section 48 of the Safety Health
+However, there is a defence of due diligence, so if it has been shown that the actus reus has been committed by the accused, the accused may respond by pleading that all reasonable care was taken in preventing the commission of the offence.
+Strict liability is not applicable to any common law homicide

-&lt;sup>70 [1977] IR 360.
+70 [1977] IR 360.

-&lt;sup>71 This is taken from the American Model Penal Code section 2.02(2)(c), and was cited with approval by Henchy J at 403.
+71 This is taken from the American Model Penal Code section 2.02(2)(c), and was cited with approval by Henchy J at 403.

-&lt;sup>72 Charleton Offences Against the Person (Round Hall 1992) at 78.
+72 Charleton Offences Against the Person (Round Hall 1992) at 78.

-&lt;sup>74 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 26.
+74 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 26.